Anshul759/InvoiceManagement/README.md

   • It is active only when more than one record(s) is(are) selected ,else is disabled.
   • It makes use of the machine learning model trained for prediction ,then updates the value in the database.

+# Conclusion
+Preparation of the project was challenging and also enjoyable.
+The challenges ahead encouraged me to devote my time learning about the skills and also implement them in order to achieve the desired demand of the UI Application.
+The application developed by me caters to all demands as stated in the problem statement of the Web Application.